-The BBS counts backwards six years from the date the Exam Eligibility Application is postmarked, and only the hours within that six-year period will count, with the exception of 500 counseling and supervision hours gained during practicum.
+RULE 1 The BBS counts backwards six years from the date the Exam Eligibility Application is postmarked, and only the hours within that six-year period will count, with the exception of 500 counseling and supervision hours gained during practicum.
 For example, if you apply for exam eligibility on January 1, 2018, all hours except 500 protected practicum hours would need to be completed between January 1, 2012 to January 1, 2018.

-You have six years to complete your hours of experience with one Intern RULE 2 You nave six years to complete your hours during that time, Registration number.
+RULE 2 You have six years to complete your hours of experience with one Intern Registration number.
 If you do not complete all of your hours during that time, and need additional time, you will need to reapply for a second Intern Registration number.
 With a subsequent Intern Registration, you can only work in an exempt setting and not a private practice.